skilledwolf/revtypst/lib.typ

   } else if affiliation-style == "plain" {
     true
   } else {
-    // auto: skip if there's a single affiliation overall, only one author,
-    // or if all authors share the exact same affiliation set. aff_keys.len() == 1 or authors.len() <= 1 or everyoneSharesAffs
+    aff_keys.len() == 1 or authors.len() <= 1 or everyoneSharesAffs
   }
 }